Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • General maintenance items

-The inspection period can affect whether the buyer moves forward, requests repairs, asks for a credit, renegotiates, or cancels.
+The inspection period can affect whether the buyer continues with the purchase, requests repairs, asks for a credit, renegotiates certain terms, or terminates when permitted by the contract.

-That does not mean the home is in poor condition.
+That does not automatically mean the home is in poor condition.

-Many reports include photos, notes, safety comments, maintenance recommendations, and items that may be minor, typical, or expected for the age of the home.
+Many reports include photographs, maintenance recommendations, safety observations, and items that may be minor, typical, or expected for the age of the property.

-The key is knowing how to separate major concerns from normal maintenance items.
+The key is knowing how to separate significant concerns from routine maintenance items.

-At Bale Real Estate Group, we help sellers evaluate inspection requests carefully instead of reacting emotionally.
+Bale Real Estate Group helps sellers evaluate inspection requests carefully instead of reacting emotionally to the length or tone of the report.

-Common Seller Mistake: Waiting Until the Buyer’s Inspection
+Common Seller Mistake: Waiting for the Buyer’s Inspection

 One of the biggest mistakes sellers make is waiting until the buyer’s inspection to learn about possible issues.

-That is why some sellers benefit from a pre-listing inspection or Certified Pre-Owned strategy before the home goes live.
+That is why some sellers benefit from a pre-listing inspection or Certified Pre-Owned strategy before the property goes live.

 What Is a Repair Request?

-After the inspection, the buyer may submit a repair request or amendment.
+After reviewing the inspection report, the buyer may submit a repair request or contract amendment.

 • Complete repairs before closing